-LABEL DESCRIPTION To Queue Index Select a queue that applies to this class.
+LABEL DESCRIPTION Forward to Interface Select a WAN interface through which traffic of this class will be forwarded out.
+If you select Unchange , the SBG3600-N Series forward traffic of this class according to the default routing table.
+To Queue Index Select a queue that applies to this class.
 You should have configured a queue in the Queue Setup screen already.
 Apply Click Apply to save your changes.
 Cancel Click Cancel to exit this screen without saving.